hail-is/hail/hail/python/hailtop/batch/docs/advanced_search_help.rst

 Advanced Search Help
 ====================

-Queries consist of one statement per line where all statements are evaluated with ``AND`` operators.
-A statement can either be one of an exact match expression, partial match expression, keyword expression, or a predefined keyword expression that is enumerated below.
+A query has one statement per line.
+A statement is one of the expressions (exact match, partial match, keyword, or predefined keyword) listed below.
+When the query is run, each statement will be joined to the next with the ``AND`` operator.

 Exact Match Expression
 ----------------------